Shimon HaTzadik: History

 In the book ירושלים שכונות סביב לה, Kluger describes the construction of the neighborhood:

 In the month of Tishrei 1851, the foundation stone was laid for houses "shelters for the poor and needy, widows and orphans", in the field plot that the heads of the Sephardic community in Jerusalem bought for several years next to the cave in which the holy Tanna north of the Knesset remains.
 In Hadrat Kodesh, the cornerstone was laid in the presence of the city's rabbis, greats and dignitaries.
 The money for the construction of these houses was collected by Rabbi Shlomo Suzin in the cities of Gibraltar, Kaza-Blanka, Mazgan, Izomer and Mogador.
 Being there on a mission including the Spaniards, he volunteered to collect special alms for this purpose without any reward.
 Rabbi Suzin brought with him a total of 10,000 francs and handed them over the banker ce' Chaim Aharon and Liro, the head of the committee, with these money they began to build several houses.
 By-laws: The apartments are intended for the poor, by fate, and will be replaced every three years.

 In the year 1916, 13 families lived in the neighborhood; there were 45 persons.

 Beside that neighborhood, during the 20th another neighborhood was built named "Nahalat Shimon", purchased by the bankers Johannes Frutiger, and Yosef Navon.
 At first the neighborhood was developed by Yosef Meyuchas and later Nissim Elishar and Bezalel Kopel Kantrowitz.
-Dozens of Jewish families established their homes on the purchased land, and before the 1936–1939 Arab revolt in Palestinem hundreds of Jews lived there.
+Dozens of Jewish families established their homes on the purchased land, and before the 1936–1939 Arab revolt in Palestine hundreds of Jews lived there.
 When the riots broke out, the Jews fled the area but returned to these neighborhoods a few months later.